 Indoor training hours differ from riding outdoors.
-Roughly 60 minutes of your training hours indoors are equivalent to 100-minute ride outdoors.
+Roughly 60 minutes of your training hours indoors are equivalent to a 100-minute ride outdoors.

 In outdoor biking, the traffic, terrain, and weather can affect how you ride.
-Some times you need to stop, or you can coast during your ride.
+Sometimes you need to stop, or you can coast during your ride.
 None of these elements are present when you are cycling indoors.
 That means, you actually spend more time pushing the pedals.

 That said, you must know not to go beyond your actual limits especially when you are just starting out with indoor cycling.
 You can gradually increase your training intensity and duration through a training program that is based on your capacity.

 Which activity will burn more calories?
 Indoor or outdoor cycling?
 When you cycle outdoors, you use more muscle groups than when you cycle indoors.
 An uphill terrain, wind drag, rough roads, and other factors may cause you to exert more effort.
 For this reason, many believe that outdoor cycling can burn more calories than indoor cycling.
-However, this may not be true all the time as going downhill, and coasting can mean you may put lesser effort during a certain part of your ride.
+However, this may not be true all the time as going downhill, and coasting can mean you may put in lesser effort during a certain part of your ride.
 The calorie you burn in indoor and outdoor cycling will depend on your weight and the duration and intensity of your workout.